 "The world maps that prevail today have been embedded in Western imaginations since the British empire.
 They continue (to prevail) despite many challenges to their fairness and accuracy because they underpin the ongoing Anglo-Euro-American presumption that the world belongs to them, and pivots around these geo-cultural axes," Franklin says.

 In more recent times, maps have been used for propaganda, adds Kraak.

 "If you take the Mercator projection, where Russia looks huge, give it a bright red color and then compare it to the rest of Europe, you see how dangerous it can look," says Kraak.

 Sadly, there is no such thing as a perfect map.
 Because the earth is a sphere -- more of a potato-shape, in fact -- it is impossible to map it on a flat surface without errors in proportion, explains Kraak.

-Some schools have begun to use a number of alternative projections.
-In the US and Germany, for example, maps based on the so-called Winkel Tripel projection, which has a smaller skewness, started to replace the Mercator from the 1920s until the 1980s.
+Other alternative maps are being introduced around the world too.
+In the US and Germany, for example, maps based on the so-called Winkel Tripel projection, which has a smaller skewness, started to replace the Mercator in the 1920s.

 A digital boost

 But the Mercator still dominates and the digital revolution has further strengthened its position.

 Today the Mercator projection is used as a template at Google Maps, OpenStreetMap and Bing, says Kraak.